-It started by pure fate.
-I was 15 years old, working for a contractor in my home town of Minneapolis, Kansas.
-We were building a laundry mat for a man named Frank.
-Now Frank liked the way I worked, and first asked if I would help him finish the flooring in the laundry mat and install the machines.
-Then I helped him on weekends mopping floors at the hospital.
-Frank also sold tombstones through a business called Robertson monuments in Minneapolis, and needed help setting the monuments in the cemetery.
+It all started by pure fate, I was working for a contractor in my hometown when I was 15 years old.
+We were building a laundry mat for a man in Minneapolis, Kansas, named Frank.
+Now Frank liked the way I worked and first asked if I would help him finish the flooring in the laundry mat and install the machines.
+I also helped him on weekends mopping floors at the hospital.
+Frank also sold tomb stones through a business called Robertson Monuments in Minneapolis and needed help setting the monuments in the cemetery.
 It just so happens that he bought his carved stones from a man in Hays.
-And this is where it all started.
+And this is were it all started.

-In 1988 I started school at Fort Hays State University and Frank recommended me for employment at Schmidt Monument Works who carved his stones.
+In 1988 I started school at Fort Hays State University and Frank recommended me for employment at Schmidt Monument Works, who was who carved his stones.
 I worked for about a year while going to school.
-School didn't seem right for me at that time, so I took a job with an engineering outfit from Salina.
-I traveled the United States with them for the next five years and ended up in Los Angeles, where I met my wife Martha, and witnessed my first child being born.
+School didn't seem right for me at that time so I took a job with an engineering outfit from Salina.
+I traveled the United States with them for the next five years and ended up in Los Angeles, where I met my wife and witnessed my first child being born.

 Raising a child in Los Angeles was scary to say the least, so we packed up and moved back to Hays.
-I started School again and worked for Larry at Schmidt monuments and also at the Hays medical Center.
-I graduated Fort Hays with a BA in Psychology, and off to Colorado I went with four children and my wife.
+I started school again and also worked at Schmidt Monuments and for Hays Medical Center.
+I graduated with a BA in psychology and off to Colorado I went with four children and my wife.

-We raised our children from there the next 14 years, while I worked for two monument companies in Colorado Springs and the Black Forest.
-Until one day when I got a call from Larry asking, “Do you want to buy the business?”
-And I said yes.
-At the current time I was laid off for the first time in my life and did not know what I was going to do.
+We raised our children from there the next 14 years while I worked for two monument companies in Colorado Springs and Black Forest.
+Until one day when I got a call from Larry, “do you want to buy the business?”
+He asked.
+And I said yes, at the current time I was laid off for the fist time in my life and did not know what I was going to do.
 This seemed like the perfect opportunity.
-I came back to Hays in March of 2012 with no money and worked for Larry until Jan.
-8th.
-And that’s when I took over the business.
-And here I am: New Owner Old Friend.
+I came back here to Hays in March of 2012 with no money and worked for Larry and Until Jan.
+8th when I took over the business.
+So here I am New Owner Old Friend.

 Over the 18 years that I have worked in this industry I have been taught by many people.
 Each one of them fills a place in my heart in one way or another.
-By combining the knowledge I have gained, I have developed my own techniques and standards.
-Many of my standards came from the old style of workmanship, “ make it so it lasts”.
-Monuments are meant to last for lifetimes.
-When I create a monument, I personally feel an honor for doing so.
+By combining the knowledge I have developed my own techniques and standards.
+Many of my standards came from the old style of workmanship “ make it so it lasts” monuments are meant to last for lifetimes.
+When I create a monument I personally feel an honor for doing so.
 This is why I continue the “To Honor A Lifetime For Life For Lifetimes To Come”